Freedom From Fear

 California, USA

 In my junior year of college in Boston, I adopted a cat.
-It wasn’t a well thought out idea — especially since I lived in a school dormitory!
-Fortunately I had a single room, and Neebo, as I called her, was perfectly happy there.
+It wasn’t a well-thought out idea, especially since I lived in a school dormitory!
+Fortunately, I had a single room, and Neebo, as I called her, was perfectly happy there.
+She would acknowledge and greet visitors, but was utterly devoted to me.
+Just having her sit on my lap and purr as I petted her was soothing.

-As I graduated and moved on to New York, Neebo went with me.
+When I graduated and moved to New York, Neebo went with me.
 She never complained, was always waiting for me when I came home, and came whenever I called her.
-When times were tough we shared ham sandwiches until I could afford cat food.
-In the mid-80s I decided to go abroad for a year to work in Japan.
+When times were tough, we shared ham sandwiches until I could afford cat food.

-Freedom From Fear I arranged for Neebo to stay with an old friend in Brooklyn.
-About three months after I arrived in Tokyo I got a phone call from my friend: Neebo was not taking this change well.
+In the mid-80s, I decided to go abroad for a year to work in Japan.
+I arranged for Neebo to stay with an old friend in Brooklyn.
+About three months after I arrived in Tokyo, I got a phone call from my friend: Neebo was not taking this change well.
 She took every opportunity to escape, wasn’t eating, and seemed quite disturbed.
 I had decided to stay in Japan for a while, so we made arrangements to ship her to me.
-She
+She arrived, and after a few days, we quickly resumed our life together.

-After a couple years I noticed Neebo licking a sore on her abdomen.
+After a couple years, I noticed Neebo licking a sore on her abdomen.
 As months went by, the sore became an ugly wound.
-I avoided taking her to the veterinarian because, what if she had something serious or terminal?
+I avoided taking her to the veterinarian because what if she had something serious or terminal?
 I dreaded losing her more than anything else at the time.

 One day my good friend, Kathy, noticed Neebo licking her wound.
-“Andrew” she said “I think it would be a good idea if you took Neebo to the vet and had that checked out.”
+“Andrew,” she said “I think it would be a good idea if you took Neebo to the vet and had that checked out.”
 She didn’t scold me or point out that I was endangering my beloved cat, she just told me what I ought to do.
 And so I did.

 Neebo did not live much longer.
 The vet told me her form of cancer was fatal even before symptoms arose, which slightly assuaged my guilt.